Yurssoft/QuickFile/README.md

 2. For your convinience you put your book with multiple chapters into folder.
 3. You name this foler the same as your audiobook.
 4. You to to the app, go to this folder (book) you want to listen.
-5. Select all chapters and press download
+5. Select all chapters and press download.
+6. Wait until downloads are finished.
 6. All downloaded chapters will appear in playlist tab.
 7. Enjoy!
 ```